 There were approximately 167 oceanic whitetip sharks commercially landed in Hawaii from 1999 to 2015 according to commercial fishing reports provided by Hawaii Department of Aquatic Resources (DAR) (2019).
 The oceanic whitetip was not differentiated to species prior to 1999.
 Additionally, three years had insufficient data to report landings for the species; 2009, 2014, and 2016 (Hawaii DAR 2019).
-These are likely the minimum number of oceanic whitetip sharks taken due to the inconsistency and underreporting in State fisheries.
+These are likely the minimum number of oceanic whitetip sharks taken due to the inconsistency and underreporting in State fisheries during that time.
+In 2015, regulations were implemented (50 CFR 300.226) that prohibit the retention or landing of oceanic whitetip sharks so these landings have not continued since that time.

 Overall, oceanic whitetip sharks were generally not landed, or are rarely landed in the U.S. Pacific Islands Region.
 Brodziak et al. (2013) concluded that the relative abundance of oceanic whitetip declined within a few years of the expansion of the longline fishery, which suggests those fisheries are contributing to the overutilization of oceanic whitetip within this portion of its range (Young et al. 2017).
-The majority of oceanic whitetip sharks are now released alive in this fishery, and the number of individual sharks retained by the fishery has declined.
+The majority of oceanic whitetip sharks are now released alive in this fishery, and as noted above, are no longer retained.
+Mortalities do still occur in these fisheries as a result of drowning or other injuries sustained during capture.